Nine Lives Tour

-Stage setup

-The Persian music that signified the start of each concert (whilst the curtains were in place and the band was taking their positions) was "The Feeling Begins" by Peter Gabriel.
-It can be found on his "Passion" album as well as on the soundtrack to "The Last Temptation of Christ".

 Setlist

 A standard show on the Nine Lives Tour consisted of 24 tracks, 2 and a half hour stage time.
 The minimum number of songs played at a show on this tour was 12, and the maximum number of songs played at a show on this tour was 28 songs, played at select shows.

 "Cryin'", "Dream On", "Love in an Elevator", "Pink", "Sweet Emotion" and "Walk This Way" were the only songs which were played at every single show on the Nine Lives Tour.
 The title track from the new record, "Nine Lives", was the opening song at most shows.